nbonetti/codes_PRe/README.md

-# Ensemble des Codes Utilisés
+# Set of Codes Used

-## Structure des Dossiers
+## Folder Structure

-- **SSD et RA** : Ce dossier contient les codes utilisés pour les simulations liées aux analyses SSD et RA.
+- **SSD and RA**: This folder contains the codes used for simulations related to SSD and RA analyses.
-- **SSS** : Ce dossier regroupe les codes nécessaires aux simulations SSS.
+- **SSS**: This folder groups the codes necessary for SSS simulations.
-- **SFS** : Ce dossier contient les codes et simulations pour la partie SFS.
+- **SFS**: This folder contains the codes and simulations for the SFS part.

-## Détails des Simulations
+## Simulation Details

-### SSD et SSS
+### SSD and SSS
-Les simulations pour SSD et SSS ont été développées en Python et sont exécutables via Jupyter Notebook.
-Bien que certaines simulations puissent prendre un peu de temps, elles s'exécutent sans problème sur une machine locale.
+The simulations for SSD and SSS were developed in Python and are executable via Jupyter Notebook.
+Although some simulations may take some time to run, they can be executed smoothly on a local machine.

 ### SFS
-Les simulations pour SFS nécessitent un grand nombre de calculs intensifs, ce qui a rendu indispensable l'utilisation des ressources de calcul à distance d'Imperial College.
-Vous trouverez dans ce dossier :
+The simulations for SFS require extensive computational power, which necessitated the use of remote computing resources at Imperial College.
+In this folder, you will find:
-- Des scripts en C et en Python utilisés pour les simulations.
+- C and Python scripts used for the simulations.
-- Les scripts PBS nécessaires pour soumettre les tâches au serveur HPC d'Imperial College.
+- PBS scripts needed to submit jobs to the Imperial College HPC server.